2 (Olivia Newton-John album)

-(2) is the eighteenth studio album by British-Australian pop singer Olivia Newton-John, released on 12 November 2002 in Australia.
+2 (stylised as (2)) is the eighteenth studio album by British-Australian pop singer Olivia Newton-John, released on 12 November 2002 in Australia.
 A duets album, the majority of tracks are with Australian artists, along with two American performers (Richard Marx and Michael McDonald).
 The Peter Allen and Johnny O'Keefe duets are built around archive recordings, with new vocals added by Newton-John.

 The album was planned to include the song "True to Yourself", a Vanessa Amorosi song re-recorded as a duet and intended as track two.
 However, the track was dropped at the last minute due to contractual disagreements between Amorosi's Transistor Music and Newton-John's Universal Music labels.
 Both women said they felt sad about the situation and clarified that there is no problem between them, but that it was simply a contractual matter.